Refugee and asylum seeking members

 Talk to your unit about global migration

 Refugee Week is held every year in the third week of June, to coincide with World Refugee Day on 20 June.
 You can use this as an opportunity to explore conversations around migration and refuge in your unit.
-Find out more about refugee week
+Find out more about refugee week and get educational resources.

 UNHCR - The UN Refugee Agency - provides information about international law and the status of refugees and asylum seekers.